Sziro06/To-do-list/README.md

 # To-do-list
-Will try to make a to-do list in different programming languages
+Will try to make to-do list in different programming languages